 – Roger Spaulding

 For sometime even before being a full time employee, Spaulding worked as an independent contractor for ScanOnline.
-Between his skill set, familiarity with ScanOnline’s mission and identity, it was a natural fit to bring Spaulding on when ScanOnline decided to establish a permanent professional services team within the company’s umbrella of offerings.
+Between his skill set, familiarity with ScanOnline’s mission and its staff, it was a natural fit to bring Spaulding on when ScanOnline decided to establish a permanent professional services team within the company’s umbrella of offerings.

 Ask any strong competitor and they’ll tell you the real value behind wireless professional services providers is in its people.
 There are many engineers that embody the technical prowless to be good at what they do, but it’s other qualities that make one well rounded – reliability and dedication are the first words to come to mind when thinking about Roger.
 Then there’s Roger the person.
 All in all, no matter the circumstances, Roger is the kind of guy you want to be around, even when things don’t go his way, or unexpected outcomes come about.
 His sense of humor alone keeps things light, especially in worksites that could be featured on the next episode of “Dirty Jobs”.